caseydedore/godot-level-importer/readme.md

 ## Settings
 * Adjust settings in `LevelImporterProcessor` as needed and recompile the project.
-* Scenes are determined to be levels based on naming convention.
+* Scenes are processed by the importer based on naming convention.
+Scene names containing `Level` by default will be processed automatically during import.
 * Plugin paths must be configured for the Godot project.
   * Automatic replacement of scene assets requires paths to the replacements.
   * Replacement asset directories should be reserved for such assets only.